1Password/for-open-source/README.md

 * Your membership does not expire.
 If you signed up before November 26, 2021, please contact opensource@1password.com to convert your two-year membership into one that doesn't need to be renewed.
 * Memberships cannot be transferred or sold.

 We'll review all requests and accept them at our discretion.
 If accepted, your project may be listed below.
-Memberhips may be canceled if accounts are found to no longer meet the requirements.
+Memberships may be canceled if accounts are found to no longer meet the requirements.

 -----